hn-88/LMSapp/changes made to moodleapp files/readme.txt

 2. Change to the build.gradle to force minSdkversion 22
 ext.cdvMinSdkVersion = 22
 to build with android studio.
+This can also be done in config.xml

 3. Changing all ~ and ^ package depencies in package.json (except cordova-android itself) to the exact package.
 Done by replacing